sparkfun/SparkFun_GNSSDO/docs/hardware_overview.md

 === ":material-ethernet: Power-over-Ethernet (PoE)"
-	The mosaic-X5 Ethernet port supports Power-over-Ethernet ([PoE](https://en.wikipedia.org/wiki/Power_over_Ethernet "Power Over Ethernet")), allowing the RTK mosaic-X5 to be powered by the network.
-This is very useful when the RTK mosaic-X5 is mounted remotely - perhaps in a weatherproof box up on the roof.
+	The mosaic-T Ethernet port supports Power-over-Ethernet ([PoE](https://en.wikipedia.org/wiki/Power_over_Ethernet "Power Over Ethernet")), allowing the RTK mosaic-T to be powered by the network.
+This is very useful when the RTK mosaic-T is mounted remotely - perhaps in a weatherproof box up on the roof.
 Data and power can be delivered through a single cable, avoiding the need for a separate power connection.

 	<div class="grid" markdown>